 While the 700 MHz band is prime real estate, having an extra 2 x 5 MHz does little to address the overall balance.

-Did Telecom NZ pay too much?
+Did Telecom NZ pay too much for 4G spectrum?

 NZ$83 million is a high price considering the other similar-sized blocks went for NZ$22 million a piece.
 No doubt the government will be pleased with the windfall.